TactileCBT - PBT in Action

 Who doesn’t have a mobile and send a text daily, possibly hourly?
 And, with texting and instant messaging, tablets, notebooks, smartphones, Twitter, MSN, Facebook, etc., etc. – all of those text messages present an opportunity to get it wrong, maybe by not pressing Pause.

 We no longer get the time to write a letter and check it over before sending it.
 Instant messaging is maybe a recipe for war and it ruins relationships.
 People lose their jobs through instant messaging.
 We say 'Just Pause' first!
 Type it in if you like, but before you press Send, just Stop.
-Take two minutes, go for a stroll, walk round the block, go to the toilet, whatever you want to do – then decide whether the tone and the way the message you’ve created looks makes it safe to be sent.
+Take two minutes, go for a stroll, walk round the block, go to the toilet, whatever you want to do.
+And then decide whether the tone and the way the message you’ve created looks makes it safe to be sent.
 Then, and only then, press Send.

 Pause Button Therapy/TactileCBT is for anyone who’s ever made a mistake in their life and never wants to make one again.
 It's for anyone who wants to make a change.

-Pause Button Therapy/TactileCBT BlogTactileCBT - PBT in Action
+Pause Button Therapy/TactileCBT Blog

-Contact Martin and Marion by email or phoneIf you require any additional information around Pause Button Therapy and Tactile CBT.
-Further information regarding the PBT Cards and Wrist Bands, Work Books or the new Therapists Training Manual.
-Then email us today using the contact form and we will be pleased to answer any outstanding questions you may have.
-We look forward to hearing from you soon and maybe meeting you and helping you change your life or to help others.
+If you require any additional information about Pause Button Therapy and Tactile CBT, the PBT Cards and Wrist Bands, Work Books, or the Therapists Training Manual, email us today.
+We will be pleased to answer any outstanding questions you may have.
+We look forward to hearing from you soon and helping you change your life, or to help others.